 How to make a hydrangea wreath for a fraction of the price of a custom store bought one.
 In less than an hour!

 Today I am sharing my new hydrangea wreath that I made for my front door.
 I was still using my greenery wreath that I made years ago and was ready for something new.
-I was able to make my wreath for 1/3 of the price of one I recently fell in love with on etsy.
+I was able to make my wreath for 1/3 of the price of similar ones found online.
+Sometimes it isn’t any cheaper to make it yourself, but in this case it totally was.
 Let me show you how I did it!